streampayments/streamsdk-typescript/.github/SUPPORT.md

 **Thank you for using Stream SDK!**

-Maintained by Ibtisam (ibtisam@streampay.sa) and the StreamPay team.
+Maintained by Ibtisam (ibtisam@streampay.sa) and the Stream team.